 Participants see a live studio production that follows the conversation between the in-person moderator and the participants or the participants with each other.
 Changing camera angles, audio feeds, and lighting all contribute to the Pando meeting experience.
 Screen views capture speaking participants as well as display the built-in tools and chat feature.

-The only equipment required to participate in Pando is a laptop or desktop computer with high-speed internet access, a hardwired (or good Wi-Fi) Internet connection, a Google Chrome browser, webcam, microphone, and speakers.
+The only equipment required to participate in Pando is a laptop or desktop computer with high-speed internet access, a hardwired (or good Wi-Fi) Internet connection, Google Chrome (recommended), Firefox, or Safari (Macintosh OS 10.13+) browser, webcam, microphone, and speakers.
 We also support iPads running iOS 11 or above that are using the Safari browser.

 Yes!
 We are now supporting iPads running iOS 11 or above using the Safari browser.